racodond/sonar-jproperties-plugin/README.md

 This plugin enables code QA analysis of [Java Properties files](https://en.wikipedia.org/wiki/.properties) within [SonarQube](http://www.sonarqube.org):

  * Computes metrics: lines of code, comments lines, etc.
- * Performs more than 15 checks such as: Duplicated keys should be removed, Property with empty element should be removed, Separators should follow a convention, etc.
+ * Performs more than 15 checks such as: Duplicated keys should be removed, Property with empty value should be removed, Separators should follow a convention, etc.

 ## Useful Links